DjangoGirls/tutorial/en/python_introduction/README.md

 5 is indeed greater than 2
 ```

 If 2 were a greater number than 5, then the second command would be executed.
-Easy, right?
 Let's see how `elif` works:

 {% filename %}python_intro.py{% endfilename %}
 ```python